 Earth Pods Fiddle Leaf Fig & Ficus Formula- Best Spike Fertilizer

-This fertilizer is not as messy as other fertilizers as you simply need to strike the spike into the soil.
+This fertilizer is not as messy as other fertilizers; you need to strike the spike into the soil.
 These spikes have a slow-release formula.

-The brand Earth Pods have the perfect formula made for these spike fertilizers that can help replicate your soil to look like a forest-like earth soil.
+The brand Earth Pods has the perfect formula for these spike fertilizers that can help replicate your soil to look like a forest-like earth soil.

-This is also another organic fertilizer, and it contains many different nutrients, as well as growth hormones (which are organic), microbes, and other trace materials.
+This organic fertilizer contains many different nutrients, growth hormones (organic), microbes, and other trace materials.

-In order to give the soil a similar pattern to the one found in forests, this fertilizer contains humic, amino acids, and pelvic.
+This fertilizer contains humic, amino acids, and pelvic to give the soil a similar pattern to the one found in forests.

-Earth pods fertilizer has a formula that helps promote solid roots and stems, as well as lush foliage on your fig tree.
+Earth pods fertilizer has a formula that helps promote solid roots and stems and lush foliage on your fig tree.